NapoliMunk/Contracts_Parachains_Parathreads/Capstone_Project_Guidelines.md

 ## Technical Requirements

-Note that your assignment will be graded according to the following rubric:

-* Proficiency (&ge; 90% of the points)

-* Approaching proficiency (&ge; 80% of the points)

-* Progressing (&ge; 70% of the points)

-* Emerging (&lt; 70% of the points)

 The following subsections list the technical requirements for the final Capstone project.

 ### Software Version Control (10 points)

 * Repository created on GitHub.
-(2 points)
+(2 points) - DONE

 * Files frequently committed to repository.
-(3 points)
+(3 points) - DONE

 * Commit messages with appropriate level of detail included.
-(2 points)
+(2 points) - DONE

 * Repository organized, and relevant information and project files included.
-(3 points)
+(3 points) - DONE

 ### Data Collection and Preparation (10 points)

 * Data collected, cleaned, and prepared for the application or analysis.
 (10 points)

 ### Development  (40 points)

-* Jupyter notebook, Google Colab notebook, Amazon SageMaker Studio notebook, or Streamlit application created.
-(10 points)
+* Design a Streamlit application created for smart contract use.
+(10 points) -

-* One or more Python modules, machine learning models, or Solidity smart contracts created.
-(10 points)
+* One or more Python modules to display as a frontend for Solidity smart contracts created.
+(10 points) -

-* Calculations, metrics, visualizations, or video needed to demonstrate the application included.
-(10 points)
+* Provides visual queues, metrics , and graphs or even video demonstrations to explain the objective of technologies (10 points) -

-* One new technology or library used that the class hasn't covered.
-(10 points)
+* Substrate & Rust.
+(10 points) - DONE

 ### Documentation (15 points)

 * Code is well commented with concise, relevant notes.
 (5 points)

 * GitHub `README.md` file includes a concise project overview.
-(2 points)
+(2 points) - Needs a better call to action (take away).

 * GitHub `README.md` file includes detailed usage and installation instructions.
-(3 points)
+(3 points) - Usage and installation instructions for both streamlit app and parachain.

-* GitHub `README.md` file includes either examples of the application or the results and summary of the analysis.
+* GitHub `README.md` Provide a demonstration of the application and an analysis of it's usage.
 (5 points)

 ### Presentation (25 points)

 Each project group will prepare a formal 10-minute presentation that includes the following:

 * An executive summary of the project and project goals.
-(5 points)

-    * Explain how this project relates to fintech.
+(5 points) - Briefly display the key differences in Fintech applications specifically blockchain technologies i.e. smart contracts, parachains, and parathreads.

+    * Explain the inefficiencies one tech over another.

 * The approach that your group took to achieve the project goals.
-(10 points)
+(10 points) -

-    * Include any relevant code or demonstrations of the analysis or application.
+    * Video demonstration and analysis of products.

-    * Describe the techniques that you used to test or evaluate the code.
+    * Techniques used to evaluate the code.

-    * Discuss any unanticipated insights or problems that arose and how you resolved them.
+    * Unexpected insights or problems found during this experiment.

 * The results and conclusions from the analysis or application.
 (5 points)

-    * Include relevant images or examples to support your work.
+    * Include relevant images to support application analysis conclusions.

-    * If the project goal wasn’t achieved, share the issues and what the group tried for resolving them.
+    * If the project goal wasn't achieved please discuss what the hurdles were and what you did to remedy them.

 * Next steps.
 (5 points)

-    * Take a moment to discuss the potential next steps for the project.
+    * Discuss how you believe the project could improve. - Developer Relations

     * Discuss any additional questions that you’d explore if you had more time.
 Specifically, if you had additional weeks to work on your project, what would you research next?